ibm-cloud-docs/FileStorage/adjustable-iops.md

 {: #adjustingstepsCLI}
 {: cli}

-Before you can begin the process, decide on the CLI client that you want to use.
+Before you can begin the process, decide on the command-line interface (CLI) client that you want to use.

 * You can either install the [IBM Cloud CLI](/docs/cli){: external} and install the SL plug-in with `ibmcloud plugin install sl`.
 For more information, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).
 * Or, you can install the [SLCLI](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.